How to pitch a business idea

 - You need a business plan

 Without a carefully thought out business plan, your business idea will fail.
-Read our guide about writing a consulting business plan for some useful tips.
+Read our guide about writing a business plan for some useful tips.

 - Don't be greedy